Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab2/hackazon.rst

 We will now setup an SSL Offload Virtual Server using the Cipher Group previously configured.

 #.
-Start in the AWS console and select **Instances.**  Select your studentX instance of the BIG-IP.
+Start in the AWS console, Select Services and then EC2.
+Select **Instances.**  Select your studentX instance of the BIG-IP.

 #.
 In the description for the instance there is a list of **Elastic IPs.**  Click on the last one in the list.
 It will also not have a * at the end of the IP address.